coq-community/atbr/README.md

 ## Documentation

-Here is a succinct description of each file.
+The development and underlying theory of the library is described in the paper [Deciding Kleene Algebras in Coq][paper], Logical Methods in Computer Science, Volume 8, Issue 1.

-The user can also refer to files `Examples.v` and `ChurchRosser.v`.
+Below are succinct descriptions of each file and tactic.
+See also the [coqdoc presentation][coqdoc] of the Coq source files.

 ### Library files